fangyi-zhou/fangyi-zhou.github.io/content/about/index.md

 permalink: /about/
 ---

-I am a PhD student at Imperial College London, advised by Prof. Nobuko Yoshida.
+I am an Applied Scientist at Amazon Prime Video.

 I use [they/them](http://pronoun.is/they) pronouns.